jaedone/jaedone/README.md

 ## Hi there 👋

-- Name: Mark Joseph Neypes
+- I am Mark Joseph Neypes
-- Nickname: Jaedan
+- You can call me Jaedan
-- Pronouns: He/Him
+- My pronouns are He/Him
 - 🔭 I’m a second-year computer science student at the Polytechnic University of the Philippines - Sta.
 Mesa Campus
 - 🌱 I’m currently learning Software and Web Development